-Course marks/ Course objectives Pedagogy Learning Outcomes Course Evaluation marks/ credits: 100 marks/4 To understand the concept, nature of stress and its management To understand the concept of self awareness and emotional intelligence To learn about the application of the skills learnt in context of workplace of theory followed by a Understand the importance of practice skills, with relevance to management.
-Understand the nature and types of stress, its implications and management.
-EvaluationSkilllab:25markseach(Total 75)Endsemesterclasstest:25marks(shortQ&As)
+Course Course objectives Pedagogy Learning Course marks/ Outcomes Evaluation To understand the concept, nature of stress and its management To understand the concept of self awareness and emotional intelligence To learn about the application of the skills learnt in context of Two/three weeks teaching of theory followed by a skill lab of 25 marks (one additional skill lab will be conducted to workplace absence). implications and management.